McKelvy History, Family Crest & Coats of Arms

-Important Dates for the McKelvy family
+Early History of the McKelvy family

 This web page shows only a small excerpt of our McKelvy research.
 Another 107 words (8 lines of text) covering the years 1100 and 1563 are included under the topic Early McKelvy History in all our PDF Extended History products and printed products wherever possible.

 People who were accounted for by scribes and church officials often had their name recorded many different ways because pronunciation was the only guide those scribes and church officials had to go by.
 This resulted in the problem of one person's name being recorded under several different variations, creating the illusion of more than one person.
 Among the many spelling variations of the surname McKelvy that are preserved in archival documents are McEvoy, Evoy, McGilloway, McVeagh, McVeigh, McAvoy, McElwee, McElwy and many more.